thegiftofgabes/10-spellblades/procedure.md

 # Spellblades

-## Apocrypha
+## The Apocrypha Index

-Roll 4d6 to create the Apocrypha.
+Roll 4d6 to compose an Apocrypha Index.

 ### You are…